BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2020_short_notes.md

 27/12/2020
 ---
 I had a few tougher days, but thank God it's better now.
 There were also holidays and generally a time when I wasn't completely in the mood to write anything.
 Now, to tell you the truth, I feel a little emptiness, but I believe that God has everything in his hand and he has a plan in it all.

+30/12/2020
+---
+I have just read all the entries from this year and I must say that overall it was a very good year 👍👍!
+The only thing that didn't work out was this love affair... but I believe that God has it all in His care 🙃.
+Btw. it's been almost a week since that conversation with Natalia and today I feel much stronger.

+31/12/2020
+---
+Yesterday I had a great day.
+Some friends came to my cousins on New Year's Eve and we spent good evening together.
+And before that, my friend invited me for dinner :)